 Savings provisions in section 5(g) of Pub.
 L. 88-130 providing that Pub.
-L. 88-130 does not affect the retired
+L. 88-130 does not affect the retired pay of anyone retired on or prior to Sept.
+24, 1963, are set out as a note under section 211 of this title.

-§290.
+§ 290.
 Rear admirals and rear admirals (lower half); continuation on active duty; involuntary retirement

 (a) The Secretary shall from time to time convene boards to recommend for continuation on active duty the most senior officers on the active duty promotion list serving in the grade of rear admiral (lower half) or rear admiral who have not previously been considered for continuation in that grade.
-Officers serving for the time being or who have served in the grade of vice admiral are not subject to consideration for continuation under this subsection, and as to all other provisions of this section shall be considered as having been continued in the grade of rear admiral.
+Officers, other than the Commandant, serving for the time being or who have served in the grade of vice admiral are not subject to consideration for continuation under this subsection, and as to all other provisions of this section shall be considered as having been continued at the grade of rear admiral.
 A board shall consist of at least five officers serving in the grade of vice admiral or as rear admirals previously continued.
 Boards shall be convened frequently enough to assure that each officer serving in the grade of rear admiral (lower half) or rear admiral is subject to consideration for continuation during a promotion year in which that officer completes not less than four or more than five years combined service in the grades of rear admiral (lower half) and rear admiral.